SMS CX Shouldn't Be NoReply

 The first is the channel itself.

-But the second thing is more important: proactive outreach at this moment isn’t perceived as friction.
-It’s perceived as care.
+The second thing is more important: proactive outreach at this moment is perceived as care.

 Here’s what that looks like in a good store.
 A customer comes in with a return.
 The associate doesn’t stay behind the desk.
 She comes around to the customer’s side and says: “Let’s find something you’re going to love.”